5 Paints You Can Make Yourself

 As you may have experienced with prior house-painting or furniture-painting jobs, regular paint easily adheres to clothing and its hard, impermeable finish withstands many washes.
 That’s all well and good, but occasionally you may be interested in intentionally adding a paint-on design or coloring over old upholstery without leaving your fabric stiff.

 To create your own flexible fabric paint, simply mix the acrylic paint of your choice with an acrylic medium (also found at most craft stores) in equal parts.
 A medium thins your acrylic so that it goes on your fabric with a softer, more malleable texture.
 Apply to your heart’s content.
-Then, 24 hours after it dries, help your design survive future machine washing by heat-setting the fabric paint—swiping a dry iron on medium heat back and forth over the paint for three minutes should do the trick.
+Then, 24 hours after the paint dries, heat-set the fabric paint—swiping a dry iron on medium heat back and forth over the paint for three minutes should do the trick.